k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - The **Testers** field is used for attaching users (testers) to a permission set.
 A tester is attached to a testing environment by being assigned to the environment permission set.

-- A TDM environment permission set can be attached to selected testers, selected Fabric roles (user groups), or all TDM users.
+- A TDM environment permission set can be assigned to selected testers, selected Fabric roles (user groups), or all TDM users.

 Note that although an environment's permission set without tester users is not usable, the **Testers** setting is optional and it enables creating permission sets and then adding them to testers at a later stage.